 - Ensuring maintenance of a sound system of internal control and risk management

-- Determining the remuneration of the Non-Executive Directors
+- Determining the remuneration policy for the Executive Directors

-- Introduction of new share incentive plans or major changes to existing plans
+- Oversee the introduction of new share incentive plans or major changes to existing plans

 - Review of the Group’s overall governance structure

 - Changes to the structure, size and composition of the Board

 - Appointment or removal of the Chairman, Chief Executive Officer, Senior Independent Director and Company Secretary

 - The making of political donations

 - Reviewing the overall levels of insurance for the Group